 "A Woman Deceived" is simply the regular sort of thriller you find shown on TV.
 How regular?
 Well in these movies there is always a detective who shows up and has maybe 3 scenes max and the chances are the part will be played by either Brian Krause or Lochlyn Munro, in this case Krause was the actor with an afternoon spare to record his part, or at least that is what it feels like.
 As such the storyline to "A Woman Deceived" is basic with Elizabeth coincidently bumping in to Travis and ending up falling in love with him extremely quickly, it isn't really a spoiler when I say that Travis is not what he seems and Elizabeth along with their son ends up in danger.
-It is all extremely standard stuff and even the dramatic parts of the movie seem to be rushed as if everyone was just trying to get through this, I suppose you could say the same about this review.
+It is all extremely standard stuff and even when "A Woman Deceived" gets dramatic it feels rushed, as if everyone was just trying to get through this, I suppose you could say the same about this review.

 The irony is that the ordinary nature of "A Woman Deceived" is not the main problem with the movie.
 Nope the problem comes from the scenes which cover the whirlwind romance between Elizabeth and Travis as not only do they seem to never end but they are incredibly cheesy.
-In fairness before these romantic scenes there is already plenty of cheese when it comes to Bill telling all his friends how much he loves Elizabeth with the sort of dialogue a teenager might write.
+In fairness before we even get to these romantic scenes there is plenty of cheese going on in "A Woman Deceived" especially when it comes to Bill telling all his friends how much he loves Elizabeth with the sort of dialogue a teenager might write.

 What this all boils down to is that "A Woman Deceived" is a basic and at times weak made for TV movie which is the sort of thriller which ends up background noise whilst you find yourself doing something else after you have started watching.